Route of the Pueblos Blancos

 Day 1 – Arrival day

-The walking holiday begins in Ronda which is about 90 minutes by road from Malaga and Seville airports.
+The Route of the Pueblos Blancos begins in Ronda which is about 90 minutes by road from Malaga and Seville airports.
 Cordoba and Granada are also accesible making it an ideal location for guests wishing to start or extend their holiday with a visit to one of the grand cities of Andalucia.
 We stay in Ronda for one night in a pleasant hotel in the centre of this historic, evocative and much visited town.
 In the evening, there is time to explore the old town followed by ‘welcome drinks’ and dinner at one of our favourite local restaurants.

 Day 2 – Ronda to Montejaque